 Tim Odegard leads the research efforts of the laboratory.
 He is a professor of psychology and holds the Katherine Davis Murfree Chair of Excellence in Dyslexic Studies at Middle Tennessee State University, leading the efforts of the Tennessee Center for the Study and Treatment of Dyslexia.
 He completed his B.A. in psychology at Hendrix College, his M.A. and Ph.D. in experimental psychology at the University of Arkansas Fayetteville, and his NICHD sponsored postdoctoral fellowship at the University of Texas Arlington.
-He is also a trained educator who has worked with students with reading disabilities, and completed a two-year dyslexia specialist training program at Texas Scottish Rite Hospital for Children in Dallas.
-He serves as the Associate Editor of Annals of Dyslexia and on the editorial board of Perspectives on Language and Literacy.
-He is a member of the Understood Parent Advisory Committee and the AIM Scientific Advisory Board.
-He received the Luke Waites ALTA Award of Service in recognition of significant contributions made to improve services for individuals with dyslexia, and the IMSLEC Innovator Award as an outstanding MSLE professional.
+He is also a trained educator who has worked with students with reading disabilities and completed a two-year dyslexia specialist training program at Texas Scottish Rite Hospital for Children in Dallas.
+He serves as an Editor-in-Chief of Annals of Dyslexia.
+Also, he served on the editorial board of Perspectives on Language and Literacy.
+He also served as a member of the Understood Parent Advisory Committee and currently serves on the AIM Scientific Advisory Board.
+He received the Luke Waites ALTA Award of Service in recognition of significant contributions to improving services for individuals with dyslexia and the IMSLEC Innovator Award as an outstanding MSLE professional.
 As a developmental cognitive psychologist, his research focuses on memory and language.
-His research in reading is focused in three areas: identification of children who struggle with reading, intervention for students who struggle to read, and teacher training.
+His reading research focuses on three areas: identification of children who struggle with reading, intervention for students who struggle to read, and teacher training.

 Emily Farris, Ph.D.